AUXILIARY LAW ENFORCEMENT RESPONSE TEAM

 What is the profile of an ALERT member?

-• Recognizes the need for community involvement in law enforcement tasks and has the time to commit and provide
+- Recognizes the need for community involvement in law enforcement tasks and has the time to commit and provide assistance.

-As part of their commitment, community members volunteering as an ALERT member will be required to attend two drills per year to maintain their program status and certification.
+As part of their commitment, community members volunteering as an ALERT member will be required to attend one drill per year to maintain their program status and certification.
 Every two years, the ALERT member will be required to attend an update course.